insanj/cone/README.md

       /** content/"body" of this tab */
       "content": {
-        /** style, which will help the elements look nice */ "style": "jumbotron",
+        /** kind, which will help the elements look nice */ "kind": "jumbotron",

         /**
          * optional: alignment of alignable items within the